Gandalfdore/Proteus-API/README.md

 ## Table of Contents

-### Sample code, to demonstrate the execution of the device's capabilities (especially for qunatum computing application), this would inculde:
+### Sample code, to demonstrate the execution of the device's capabilities (especially for quantum computing applications), this would inculde:

 * Device initializations